nikitavoloboev/data/focusing/themes.md

 ## Go deep

 Dive deep into technology I use.
 Understand each layer of the stack intimately.
 Can only understand it by [building](https://github.com/nikitavoloboev/build-to-learn).

+## Minimize & refine tools

+I want to deeply focus on building and extending tools to solve well defined problems I have.
+I want to further automate and optimize any frictions I feel in life & work to free up time and energy to do creative problem solving.

+## Read long form

+Read books & research papers relevant to problems I want to solve.
+This means reading long form writing where prolonged focus is needed.
+Note down and act on gained insights.

+## Write & share

+Rebuild my personal website & have my own hosted blog I can extend (with RSS feed).
+Start writing to it.
+Share tools/projects details on my website.